 The dry form of AMD accounts for 90% of all people with AMD.
 Recent studies suggest that dry AMD is caused by the aging and thinning of the tissues of the macula, a region in the center of the retina that allows people to see straight ahead and to distinguish fine details.
 Usually, vision remains functional in this form, and profound vision loss is uncommon.

-Wet AMD affects ten percent of people with AMD and is a much greater threat to vision.
-With the wet form of the disease, rapidly growing abnormal blood vessels develop under the central area of the retina.
+Wet AMD affects 10% of people with AMD and is a much greater threat to vision.
+With the wet form of the disease, rapidly growing, abnormal blood vessels develop under the central area of the retina.
 These vessels begin leaking fluid and blood that can cause severe loss of central vision.
 Laser surgery is a standard treatment for treating these leaky vessels.
 This treatment is limited to a small number of patients because the heat generated by the high power laser treatment can damage the retina and harm vision itself.

 Contact us today at (405) 372-1715 (Stillwater) or (918) 762-2573 (Pawnee).